 The problem tends to arise from businesses having updated their infrastructure piecemeal over the years – meaning they work well in isolation, but they’re not effective together.
 As a result, employees suffer from a disjointed experience.
 Numbers can’t easily be ported from device to device, services can’t be accessed efficiently from outside the office, and connectivity services aren’t reliable enough to support data-hungry applications like video.

-Change is needed, if businesses are to keep embracing the benefits of remote working and get ready for future challenges.
+Change is needed if businesses are to keep embracing the benefits of remote working and get ready for future challenges.
 Fortunately, with the advent of Unified Communications (UC), an effective solution is here.

 How Unified Communications can bring teams together

-UC is a reliable infrastructure which enables businesses to integrate all of the ways they communicate, including voice, video and data.
+Unified Communications is a reliable infrastructure which enables businesses to integrate all of the ways they communicate, including voice, video and data.
 It’s easy to deploy and roll out to employees around the world, as well as being a cost-effective solution.
 And, crucially, it can help to facilitate remote working and communication between teams in different places.

-For example, with a hosted phone system, staff can carry their number with them – even if they’re dialling in from a desktop in another location.
-UC solutions like Horizon Collaborate can give staff features such as instant messaging, presence and video conferencing, meaning they can stay in touch effectively regardless of where they’re working from.
+For example, with a cloud phone system, staff can carry their number with them – even if they’re dialling in from a desktop in another location.
+UC solutions like Gamma Horizon Collaborate can give staff features such as instant messaging, presence and video conferencing, meaning they can stay in touch effectively regardless of where they’re working from.
 Finally, robust converged data and voice networks can make sure that tools like video conferencing always function as they should – helping teams to communicate, no matter where they’re based.

 With such reliable infrastructure in place, businesses can count on their ability to communicate.
 In time, this means even more benefits, like reducing spend on travel between locations, and even minimising an organisation’s carbon footprint as a result.
 But most importantly of all, it can facilitate remote working and remote teams – helping businesses work effectively, attract the best talent, and get ready for the future, no matter where they are in the world.